 In layman’s terms, headless WordPress refers to a situation in which you use WordPress to backend your web-application while using another technology to build the front-end.

 In essence, you can manage the front-end and backend as separate instances.
-This implies that you can create content, pages, and posts in the familiar WordPress environment, but you do not depend on it for front-end visualization.
+Hence, this implies that you can create content, pages, and posts in the familiar WordPress environment.
+However, you do not depend on it for front-end visualization.

 Doing this lets you surpass WordPress’s PHP-based interface, which is its front-end.
 The body, which is the actual CMS, is controlled by an external app remotely.
 This type of app development is also known as API-driven development, as the API takes care of the communication between the web app and the server-side CMS.